cisco-ce/roomos.cisco.com/docs/LocalAdminUser.md

 ## Registering your device

-You will now register the device, but from the web admin interface instead of on the devic itself.
+You will now register the device, but from the web admin interface instead of on the device itself.

 <img src="/docs/images/localadmin/register-webex.png" />